McClellan Oscillator XAUUSD Technical Analysis and McClellan Oscillator XAUUSD Signals

 Looking for divergences between the McClellan Oscillator and gold price can prove to be very effective in identifying potential reversal and/or xauusd trend continuation points in gold price movement.

 There are several types of divergences:

 Classic Divergence (Regular Divergence)

-The McClellan Oscillator is also used to identify potential overbought and oversold levels in price action movements.
+The McClellan Oscillator is also used to identify potential overbought and oversold levels in gold price action movements.
 The overbought and oversold conditions are generated when the oscillator moves to extreme levels on one side and starts to turn, however, in a strong trending market the oscillator will stay in the overbought and oversold levels for a long time.
-It is not recommended to trade overbought and oversold levels to generate Forex trading signals.
-The best signal to use is the Center-line crossover signals to generate trading signals.
+It is not recommended to trade overbought and oversold levels to generate gold trading signals.
+The best signal to use is the Center-line crossover signals to generate xauusd signals.